angelacummings/angelacummings.github.io/_preview/luke.md

 ![LUKE Cabernet Sauvignon label](/img/LUKE_Cab_Sauv.jpg){:.portrait}
 {:.float}

 The true depth of a man's character is often unknowable, but one conversation was enough to convince me that Luke was an imitation of no one.
 He revealed himself slowly, like a freed wind emerging from the shadow of a mountain.
-Undeniable complex.
+Undeniably complex.
 Bold and determined, but unabashedly generous.

 - - -